 Yael comes to Ramah Wisconsin from the Sager Solomon Schechter Day School in Northbrook, Illinois, where she was the Team Leader for Judaic Studies/Hebrew Academic Support in grades 5-8.
 A Toronto native, she is an alumna of Camp Ramah in Canada where she was a long-time camper and staff member, including serving as the Rosh Eidah for the Tikvah program and the Tikvah Director.

 Yael earned a B.S. in Psychology from the University of Toronto with a second major in Jewish Studies as well as a Master’s Degree in General and Special Education from Bank Street College.
 A Wexner Graduate Fellow, she previously taught in Solomon Schechter schools in the suburbs of New York City and Philadelphia.

-Yael lives in Highland Park with her husband, Rabbi Jordan Bendat-Appell, and their three children, Adin, Orli and Shaiya.
+Yael lives in Highland Park with her husband, Rabbi Jordan Bendat-Appell, and their three children, Adin (Kochavim), Orli and Shaiya.

 Parent Liaison/Alumni Coordinator/Family Camp Director